rspring/Esphome-Growatt/README.md

 Reading Growatt Inverter data into Home Assistant via the modbus using a MAX485 TTL to RS485 module and a Wemos D1 Mini.
 This setup completely eliminates the need to collect data via the cloud (the Chinese Growatt api servers).
 Also, it is possible to increase the update frequency of the data.
 My sensors are updating every 10 sec.
 The setup is also inexpensive: a few euro's for the D1 Mini, and the MAX458 to TTL module costs less than one euro!

 ## Links to other sources
 In my example here I am using the standard [ESPHome Growatt](https://esphome.io/components/sensor/growatt_solar.html) integration.
 As far as I can see it only supports the solar production part, I don't see any sensors that relate to the use of batteries.

+### Battery support
-If the standard ESPHome Growatt integration does not work for you, I suggest you to read the following interesting discussion where an [alternative method for reading the modbus](https://community.home-assistant.io/t/esphome-modbus-growatt-shinewifi-s/369171/51) is proposed by reading values directly from their corrosponding registers.
+A [feature request](https://github.com/esphome/feature-requests/issues/2331) for battery support for the ESPHome Growatt component already exists.
+If the standard ESPHome Growatt integration does not work for you, I suggest you to read the following interesting discussion where an [alternative method for reading Growatt's modbus](https://community.home-assistant.io/t/esphome-modbus-growatt-shinewifi-s/369171/51) is proposed by reading values directly from their corrosponding registers.
 More info about the [Modbus Controller Component](https://esphome.io/components/modbus_controller.html) can be found at the ESPHome site.

 <img src="https://github.com/rspring/Esphome-Growatt/assets/6276750/f4176c70-6b30-460e-a3fc-8b44422396bf" width="49%">
 <img src="https://github.com/rspring/Esphome-Growatt/assets/6276750/2457af4b-bfa2-47d0-b440-6da30b7d5244" width="49%">